 Who do your employees trust?
 Is it your CEO, senior leaders, their line managers or peers?
 Where do they hear information that they think it credible?
 From the official internal comms channels, via the media or from each other?

-In January I wrote a guest article for @mazi on ‘It’s a matter of trust‘ and highlighted some of the findings from the Edelman Trust Barometer that had just been released.
 I thought I’d share some follow-up resources with you that have been published by Edelman today drawing on their report and specifically, actions for building trust.
 On this page you will find their infographic and two SlideShares.

 The research showed that peer-to-peer is key because employees trust ‘people like me’ – essential to bear in mind when it comes to communication.